Verkehrskanzel

-I have been to West Berlin a few hundred times but, for me, that part of the city is still a mystery.
-Sometimes you look in a different direction and something completely new pops up before your eyes.
+I have been to West Berlin a few hundred times, but that part of the city is still a mystery.
+Sometimes, you look in a different direction, and something completely new pops up before your eyes.
 This is what happened with the Verkehrskanzel.

 I have been to West Berlin a few hundred times but, for me, that part of the city is still a mystery.
 Sometimes you look into a different direction and something completely new pops up before your eyes.
 This is what happened to me one day when I left Kurfürstendamm U-Bahn and looked up at the subway exit at Joachimstaler Strasse.
 There was a prismatic building looking over the street and I had no idea what is was.
 After some online research, a name came to me: Verkehrskanzel.